 Kirstenbosch National Botanical Garden

 Probably one of the most visited parks in South Africa, Kirstenbosch National Botanical Garden was established in 1913 and was the first botanical garden in the world devoted to a country's indigenous flora.
-Set against the eastern slopes of Table Mountain, its lawns, sweeping views and first-rate visitor facilities, as well as the diversity of the flora it displays, makes it one of Cape Town's most popular sights.
+Set against the eastern slopes of Table Mountain, its lawns, sweeping views, and first-rate visitor facilities, as well as the diversity of the flora on display, makes it one of Cape Town's most popular sights.

-With over 7 000 species in cultivation, including proteas, fynbos, cycads, ferns, aloes and other arid-adapted plants, the garden spans 36 hectares in a 528-hectare estate that includes protected mountainside.
-In 2004 the Cape Floristic Region (or Cape Floral Kingdom), including Kirstenbosch, was declared a UNESCO World Heritage Site.
-One of only six floral kingdoms in the world, the region is home to 9 000 plant species, 70% of which are found nowhere else in the world.
+With more than 7,000 species in cultivation, including proteas, fynbos, cycads, ferns, aloes, and other arid-adapted plants, Kirstenbosch spans 36 hectares in a 528-hectare estate that includes protected mountainside.
+In 2004, the Cape Floristic Region (or Cape Floral Kingdom), which includes Kirstenbosch, was declared a UNESCO World Heritage Site.
+One of only six floral kingdoms in the world, the region is home to 9,000 plant species, 70% of which are found nowhere else in the world.
 Be sure to experience the Botanic Society Conservatory, a desert house displaying rare southern African succulents, as well as cliff plants, bulbs, and ferns.
-It's a glorious space to visit with many attractions.
-Take a virtual tour here.

 Experiences: Tree canopy walkway, trails, walks, guided tours, events.